 - The remit of the People and Remuneration Committee is to assist the Board with staff related matters, to determine the Company's remuneration policy and to make recommendations to the Board on general pay and conditions issues, senior salaries and appointments and HR performance. - The Committee shall comprise of at least three Board members, one of whom will be appointed to the role of Chair. - The Committee will be considered quorate when all members are present.
-If a meeting is not able to achieve the quorum, the Chair may decide to conduct business items by correspondence where it is not practical to defer it to a future meeting of the Committee. - 66 Committee meetings will be held as required and will meet at least once a year. - Before each Committee meeting the agenda and papers of the meeting will be sent to every Committee member no less than 5 days in advance of the meeting. - The Committee is accountable to the Board and must act within the remit of these terms of reference.
-Decisions made by the People and Remuneration Committee will be recommended to the Board for approval. - 69 The People and Remuneration Committee's terms of reference are: - i) to consider the annual pay award for the Chief Executive; - ii) to consider the parameters for the annual staff pay award with consideration of benchmarking data; - iii) to consider senior officer appointments; - iv) to consider the Company's arrangements for staff pensions; - v) to approve the rate of employer and employee contributions into the pension scheme; and - vi) to provide advice, guidance and recommendations on HR issues within its remit to the Board. - 70 The Chief Executive, Chief Operating Officer and Deputy Chief Executive and the Chief Financial Officer will attend People and Remuneration Committee meetings. - 71 The minutes shall be presented to the Board as soon as possible after each Committee meeting.
+If a meeting is not able to achieve the quorum, the Chair may decide to conduct business items by correspondence where it is not practical to defer it to a future meeting of the Committee. - 65 Committee meetings will be held as required and will meet at least once a year. - Before each Committee meeting the agenda and papers of the meeting will be sent to every Committee member no less than 5 days in advance of the meeting. - The Committee is accountable to the Board and must act within the remit of these terms of reference.
+Decisions made by the People and Remuneration Committee will be recommended to the Board for approval. - The People and Remuneration Committee's terms of reference are: - i) to consider and recommend the annual pay award for the Chief Executive; - ii) to consider and recommend the parameters for the annual staff pay award with consideration of benchmarking data; - iii) to consider and recommend senior officer appointments; - iv) to consider and recommend the Company's arrangements for staff pensions; - v) to approve the rate of employer and employee contributions into the pension scheme; - vi) to provide advice, guidance and recommendations on HR issues within its remit to the Board, including: - employee development - fostering a positive workplace culture - promoting diversity and inclusion - aligning HR strategies with the organisation's overall goals - vii) to advise the Board on the appointment of non-executive directors.

+- The Chief Executive, Chief Operating Officer and Deputy Chief Executive and the Chief Financial Officer will attend People and Remuneration Committee meetings. - 70 The minutes shall be presented to the Board as soon as possible after each Committee meeting.